Gtajisan/PhoneSploit-by-frn/README.md

 The goal of this project is to make penetration testing on Android devices easy.
 Now you don't have to learn commands and arguments, PhoneSploit Pro does it for you.
 Using this tool, you can test the security of your Android devices easily.

-> __PhoneSploit Pro__ can also be used as a complete ADB Toolkit to perform various operations on Android devices over Wi-Fi as well as USB.
+> __PhoneSploit-by-frn__ can also be used as a complete ADB Toolkit to perform various operations on Android devices over Wi-Fi as well as USB.

 # Features
 ## v1.0